0xor0ne/RoustKit/README.md

 ./scripts/clean_all.sh
 ```

-For trying an automated setup, run (this is going to take a while to complete
+For trying an automated setup, run the following script (this is going to take a
-all the required steps):
+while to complete all the required steps):

 ```bash
 ./scripts/quick.sh
 ```

-If the script completed successfully, you can start [using the Rust
+If the script completed successfully, you can start [experimenting whit the Rust
 LKM](#interacting-with-rust-lkm-inside-the-qemu-vm).
 Otherwise, follow the steps
-reported in the section below (which is the list of commands executed
+reported in the section below.
+The section reports the list of commands executed automatically by
-autmatically by `./scripts/quick.sh`).
+`./scripts/quick.sh`.
+Executing them one by one by hands could help in
+identifying possible errors.

 ### Quick Start (Step by Step)